Baltimore salt box

 A Baltimore salt box is an example of a grit bin as used in Baltimore, Maryland.
 They are wooden boxes with hinged covers and are annually distributed around as a supplement to the city's snow removal and road salting operations.
 They are a service of Baltimore's Department of Transportation, which distributes the boxes around the city in the late fall (no precise date is given) in anticipation of winter weather.
 The boxes are filled with a mixture of road salt and sand for citizens to spread as needed to assist with traction and to prevent or melt icy patches on city streets.

 The box is painted safety yellow for high visibility, and marked "salt box" on the front panel in characteristic stenciled black capital letters.
 They are typically are removed in the springtime, for refurbishment and redistribution the next season.

 History

-Not much is known about when the publicly supported salt box became a regular practice in the city.
-According to historians at the Baltimore Historical Society, the first reference to the ubiquitous salt box in the Baltimore Sun archives is from 1969.
+Not much is known about when the publicly supported salt box became a regular practice in the city, although references to the placement of sand boxes by the Baltimore City Bureau of Highways appear in Snow and Ice Control Program reports as early as 1959.
 Neighboring counties with their own methods of distribution, variously described as barrels, bins and boxes, appear to have ended the practice in 2004, to the dismay of the county residents.